peterpolidoro/ModularServer/examples/BoardLedController/README.md

 }
 ```

-Use the getDeviceId method to get a unique set of values to identify
+Use the getDeviceId function to get a unique set of values to identify
 the device.

 Example: